duganchen/dirmark/README.md

 Usage:

-    dirmark add <directory> /path/to/dirmarks.yaml
+    dirmark add <directory> /path/to/bookmarks.json

-    # Pipe the output into FZF
+    # Pipe this output into FZF
     dirmark list <current_directory> /path/to/dirmarks.yaml

 What sets this apart from all the zillions of existing directory bookmarkers? "dirmark list" filters current_directory out of the list, and "dirmark add", moves the directory to the top of the list if it's already bookmarked.
 This